-Your learning will be heavily influenced by the University’s world-class research as well as our strong links with highly qualified professionals from industry, non-governmental organisations and charities.
-Thanks to these links, potential employers including Natural England, the National Trust, conservation bodies and commercial ecological consultancies, both local and national, contribute directly to teaching on a number of our modules, providing key practical training and invaluable networking opportunities such as the five-day residential trip to the Yorkshire Dales with the National Trust.
+Your learning will be heavily influenced by the University’s world-leading research as well as our strong links with highly qualified professionals from industry, non-governmental organisations and charities.
+Potential employers including Natural England, the National Trust, conservation bodies and commercial ecological consultancies, contribute directly to teaching on a number of our modules.
+This provides key practical training and invaluable networking opportunities such as the fieldwork in the Yorkshire Dales with the National Trust.

-Through your research project and biodiversity and conservation modules, you’ll receive substantial subject-specific training.
+Through your research project and taught modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a professional who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.

-As an MSc student, you’ll carry out one research project designed to equip you with key field work skills and with an emphasis on practical leaning.
+As an MSc student, you’ll carry out aone research project designed to equip you with key practical and analytical skills and with an emphasis on practical learning.
 The range of project topics is large and diverse, covering applied, empirical and theoretical subjects.
-Projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, and this year alone we have projects in Mexico, Thailand, Kenya, Egypt, Spain and Cyprus.
+Projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, which in the last few years have included Spain, Cyprus, Belize, Malawi, Thailand, Japan and Kyrgyzstan.

-There are many opportunities to develop valuable practical skills through modules such as Conservation Skills, Insect Identification, Plant Identification, and the African field courses and research project work.
+There are many opportunities to develop valuable practical skills through modules such as Insect Identification, Plant Identification, the African field course and research project work.
 You can also build your analytical skills, with modules in GIS and statistics.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.